kalynbeach/sounds/README.md

 # Sounds

-A simple soundboard of recorded audio clips
+A soundboard application.

+Built with Typescript, React, and Sass.

 ## TODO